willhowes/makers_portfolio_and_notes/week_5.md

 ## Daily Goals
 ### Tuesday
-1. Understand Javasript objects and prototypes and how these differ from using classes in Ruby.
+1. Understand Javascript objects and prototypes and how these differ from using classes in Ruby.

 ### Monday